What are the responsibilities and job description for the Police Clerk position at City of Ozark?

 Licensing/Certification

 Ability to obtain and maintain state certification as a MULES terminal operator as required by departmental assignment.
-The ability to obtain and maintain Notary certification with the state of Missouri as required by department assignment.
+Ability to obtain and maintain Notary certification with the state of Missouri as required by department assignment.

 Miscellaneous Requirements